Erdiko/user-admin/README.md

 Installation
 ------------

-#### Create your project using composer:
+#### Create your project using composer

 `composer create erdiko/user-admin [PROJECT NAME]`

 ###### Note about versions

 Since this project is still under heavy development we recommend running the latest from the develop branch.
 If you would like to tell composer to use the develop branch use this command instead of the one above.

 `composer create erdiko/user-admin [PROJECT NAME] dev-develop`